j-elkins/jasmineelkins.github.io/README.md

-Portfolio linking my recent projects on GitHub pages.
-Originally built in December 2021 using Vanilla JS; rebuilt in May 2022 using ReactJS
+Portfolio containg all of my recent projects.
+Originally built in December 2021 using Vanilla JS; rebuilt in May 2022 using ReactJS.

 Inspired by the Strata template on HTML UP, by @ajlkn html5up.net